 \subsection{Implications for future XAI research}

-Our findings have broader implications for XAI research beyond the immediate design of explanations for Merlin.
-Below we discuss directions we believe XAI methods should be improved to better serve the needs of diverse end-users. \begin{enumerate} \item \textit{Explanations should be designed with end-users.} Our participants often exposed blind spots in current XAI research.
-For example, they pointed out that the concepts used in concept-based explanations were disconnected from birders' language: they were too generic compared to birders' field mark terms (e.g., wingbar, supercilium).
+Our findings have broader implications for XAI research beyond designing explanations for Merlin.
+Below we discuss directions we believe XAI explanations should be improved to better serve the needs of AI system end-users. \begin{enumerate} \item \textit{Explanations should be designed with end-users.} Participants often exposed blind spots in existing XAI approaches, revealing a creator-consumer gap in XAI research~\cite{Ehsan2021Who}.
+For example, they pointed out that the concepts used in concept-based explanations were disconnected from birders' language (Sec. \ref{sec:feedback_concept}).
+The shown concepts (e.g., white body, long wings) were too generic compared to birders' field mark terms (e.g., wingbar, supercilium).
 Participants also proposed solutions, e.g., develop the bank of concepts with end-users, and offered to contribute their experience and domain expertise.
-This example highlights the need for end-users' \textit{participation} in the explanation design process and calls for more participatory approaches to XAI research. \item \textit{Explanations should answer ``why'' not just ``what.''} Several of our participants were unsatisfied with existing XAI methods that only explain ``what'' features the AI system was using to produce its output (e.g., heatmaps that highlight ``what'' image regions were important but don't explain ``why'' those regions were important).
-They expressed a desire for explanations that answer the ``why'' question so that they can gain a deeper understanding of the AI's reasoning process.
-Explaining causal relationships in computer vision AI models is still an open problem, however, it is promising that more researchers are tackling causal questions in XAI research~\cite{Moraffah2020causal}. \item \textit{Explanations should use multiple forms and modalities if warranted.} While it may be challenging, there is no reason for explanations to be limited to one form or modality.
+This example highlights the need for end-users' \textit{participation} in the explanation design process and calls for more participatory approaches~\cite{Muller2002PD} to XAI research. \item \textit{Explanations should answer ``why'' not just ``what.''} Several of our participants were unsatisfied with existing XAI approaches that only explain ``what'' features the AI system was using to produce its output, e.g., heatmap explanations that highlight ``what'' image regions were important but don't explain ``why'' those regions were important (Sec. \ref{sec:feedback_heatmap}).
+They expressed a desire for explanations that answer ``why'' question so that they can gain a deeper understanding of the AI's reasoning process.
+Explaining causal relationships in computer vision AI models is an open problem, however, it is promising that more researchers are tackling causal questions in XAI research~\cite{Moraffah2020causal}. \item \textit{Explanations should use multiple forms and modalities if warranted}.
+There is no reason for explanations to be limited to one form or modality.